 To complete the installer, you should visit the site on its url. it will be like `https://dev-mysite.s1.umbraco.io.
 This will show you the installer screen, where you should insert your backoffice credentials, and follow the process.
 It will run through a few steps, and afterward, Umbraco will be updated to the latest version.

 Export the metadata files.

-The second thing you need to do, is to regenerate the metadata files used for transferring items like document types, data types and media types.
-This is done by accessing the Power tools(Kudu) on the project, open the cmd prompt and browse to the wwwroot/data folder.
+The second thing you need to do is to regenerate the metadata files used for transferring items like document types, data types, and media types.
+This is done by accessing the Power tools(Kudu) on the project, opening the cmd prompt, and browse to the wwwroot/data folder.
 Once there, you need to enter

 echo > deploy-export.
 This will generate the needed files for the upgraded site to work with Umbraco Deploy.